Entries RSS Feed Share Send to Facebook Tweet This Accessible version

 Magyar Nemzet

-A right wing daily strongly supporting Fidesz party chairman and Prime Minister Viktor Orbán, but also giving voice to opinions to the right of his government’s or party’s line.
-Magyar Nemzet was originally founded in 1938, as a moderate conservative daily, opposing Nazism, until it was banned in 1944.
-Then, under communism, Magyar Nemzet was allowed more flexibility than the rest of the daily press in order to bring non-communist intellectuals nearer to the régime.
-After the régime change, as a result of political infighting and external influences it gradually became a right wing outlet in the 1990s, with more radical tones after merging with the right wing daily Új Magyarország (New Hungary) in 2000.
+Magyar Nemzet, a right wing daily that grew moderately but increasingly critical towards Fidesz party chairman and Prime Minister Viktor Orbán in 2014-15 as a conflict erupted between its owner, former Fidesz tycoon Lajos Simicska and the Prime Minister.
+Magyar Nemzet was originally founded in 1938 as a moderate conservative daily, opposing Nazism, until it was banned in 1944.
+Under Communism, Magyar Nemzet was allowed more flexibility than the rest of the daily press in order to bring non-communist intellectuals nearer to the régime.
+Following the régime change, after long drawn-out political infighting and conflicting external influences it gradually became a right wing outlet in the 1990s, and merged with the more radical right wing Új Magyarország (New Hungary) in 2000.

 Posts in this category